ayshiff/my-open-source-journey/docs/contributions/backstage#4416.md

 #### The `getIncidents` example

-In order to
+In order to understand how the API works, we will take the `getIncidents` method example.

-We will take the `getIncidents` method to show the logic behind this API.
+Note that the factory method `fromConfig` takes in parameter `configApi` and `discoveryApi` which allows us to retrieve some variables related to the app configuration.

-The `this.config.discoveryApi.getBaseUrl('proxy')` call return the proxy base url.
+(e.g. the `this.config.discoveryApi.getBaseUrl('proxy')` refers to the proxy base url)

 ```ts title="plugins/splunk-on-call/src/api/client.ts"
 export class SplunkOnCallClient implements SplunkOnCallApi {